azkamalik0011/s3BucketUsingTerraform/README.md

-# s3BucketUsingTerraform
+# s3UsingTerraform
-Deployment of S3 Bucket using Terraform
+Deployment of S3 bucket and bucket policy using Terraform